-In a stock sale, the buyer purchases the seller’s share of the company’s stock.
+According to a stocks broker, in a stock sale, the buyer purchases the seller’s share of the company’s stock.
 A price for the stock is agreed upon based on a business valuation.
 The seller gives the cash value for those stocks.

 In a stock sale, the tax requirements favor the seller.

 Money earned from a stock sale is considered capital gains.
 And since income from capital gains is taxed at a lower rate than earned income, a stock sale can lead to a lower tax rate on proceeds from a sale.

 There are no hard and fast rules to determine the exact price of your business.
 Whether you sell through an asset sale or a stock sale, the value of your business will be determined through negotiations with the buyer.

 However, the IRS has guidelines for that valuation.